Real estate assets include houses, units, vacant land, rural properties, holiday homes and commercial properties.

 You may also need to pay ongoing costs for services and facilities.

-We compare your entry fee against the extra allowable amount.
-This is the difference between the assets test limits for non home owners and home owners.
+We compare the entry fee you paid against the extra allowable amount at the time you paid it.
+This is the difference between the assets test limits for non-home owners and home owners.
 Currently it’s $203,000.

 If your entry fee was more than the extra allowable amount, we treat you as a home owner.
 This means we don’t count the entry fee in the assets test.